CA Jatin Grover

 There are total 15 Services on which Reverse charge mechanism is made applicable out of which on 2 services concept of Partial Reverse charge mechanism applies.
 Under Partial Reverse charge mechanism both service provider and service receiver are jointly made liable to pay service tax.
 The details of Reverse charge in respect of 15 services provided or to be provided are as under:

-REVERSE CHARGE PROVISIONS APPLICABLE ON FULFILMENT OF CERTAIN CONDITION
+REVERSE CHARGE MECHANISM PROVISIONS APPLICABLE ON FULFILLMENT OF CERTAIN CONDITION

 The term Body Corporate as defined in rule 2(1)(cd) of Service Tax Rules refer to the definition in Companies Act.
 Now a question arises whether LLP is a body corporate?
 My interpretation based on definitions given in Service tax Rules, Companies Act and LLP Act is that “LLP is Body corporate only for LLP Act”.
 Hence LLP is not Body Corporate in my opinion.
 Hence if a proprietor is providing works contract service to LLP then Proprietor is liable to pay service tax under normal charge mechanism.